 What it is about: Putting a focus on purposeful, functional design.

-One of the most famous architectural concepts is “form follows function”, which states that the shape of a building should be determined by its function.
+One of the most famous design concept in architecture is “form follows function”, which states that the shape of a building should be determined by its function.
 This means the design of a building should be based on its purpose, rather than on aesthetic considerations.

 The phrase was popularized by Louis Sullivan which had then become a touchstone for modernist architects.
 Many still find it relevant today, although some (like the famous Frank Lloyd Wright) consider form and function to be one altogether.
 All in all, both concepts serve as a reminder of what architecture primarily should be – to provide shelter and function.